 Mike Gill serves as Chairman of Evergreen Advisors, LLC.
 Mike is a business leader with four decades of experience as an entrepreneur, a veteran of large technology firms, and a public servant.

-He was tapped by Governor Larry Hogan to lead the Maryland Department of Business and Economic Development (DBED) in January 2015 and the led the department until 2019.
-Previously, Gill founded Hoyt Capital, an investment and advisory firm serving startups and growth companies.
-Mr. Gill also founded First Page, which was acquired by Metrocall; served as chairman of Curtis Engine, a Baltimore power generator company; and was chairman of Bluefire Security Technologies, a mobile cybersecurity developer, from 2006 to 2008.
-In 1981, Gill founded AMERICOM, a Baltimore-based provider of cellular products and services to businesses in the area.
-Under Gill’s leadership, AMERICOM expanded nationwide with more than 1,200 employees and annual revenue topping $70 million in 2000, when it was acquired by Solectron.
-Gill remained with the electronics manufacturer as a business development executive until 2003.
+He was tapped by Governor Larry Hogan to lead the Maryland Department of Commerce in January 2015 and the led the department until 2019.
+Previously, Mike founded Hoyt Capital, an investment and advisory firm serving startups and growth companies.
+He also founded First Page, which was acquired by Metrocall; served as chairman of Curtis Engine, a Baltimore power generator company; and was chairman of Bluefire Security Technologies, a mobile cybersecurity developer, from 2006 to 2008.
+In 1981, Mike founded AMERICOM, a Baltimore-based provider of cellular products and services to businesses in the area.
+Under his leadership, AMERICOM expanded nationwide with more than 1,200 employees and annual revenue topping $70 million in 2000, when it was acquired by Solectron.
+Mike remained with the electronics manufacturer as a business development executive until 2003.
 Earlier in his career, he spent time in sales and marketing at IBM, as Director of Data Systems in the mid-Atlantic region for Ernst & Young, and with American Teleservices, the majority shareholder of Cellular One.

 Mike has delivered speeches and presentations to hundreds of organizations on topics such as entrepreneurship; innovation; economic development including the impact of education on economic development, the businesses effect on communities, and the importance of partnerships.